Anne Rice: Television

 In November 2016, Rice announced on Facebook that the rights to her novels had reverted to her despite earlier plans for other adaptations.
 Rice said that she and her son, author Christopher Rice, would be developing and executive producing a potential television series based on the novels.
 In April 2017, they teamed up with Paramount Television and Anonymous Content to develop a series.
 As of early 2018, Bryan Fuller was involved with the creation of a potential TV series based on the novels.
 On July 17, 2018, it was announced that the series was in development at streaming service Hulu and that Fuller had departed the production.
 As of December 2019, Hulu's rights had expired and Rice was shopping a package including all film and TV rights to the series.
 In May 2020, it was announced that AMC had acquired the rights to The Vampire Chronicles and Lives of the Mayfair Witches for developing film and television projects.
 Anne and Christopher Rice were to serve as executive producers on any projects developed.
+The Immortal Universe, a media franchise and shared universe based on the works on Anne, began in 2022.